jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 - What is at hand, with the opportunities that arise daily for responding to the simple needs of others.
 # Step 5: Making life energy visible
 ![image](images/make-visible.png)
-Make and keep up-to-date a chart of your total monthly income and total monthly expenses.
+In this step, make and keep up-to-date a chart of your total monthly income and total monthly expenses.
 Look at it often.
 Share it with others.
+___
 Since people often find that their expenses go down post-Financial Independence, you may opt to draw a faint line that floats below the current expense line as an estimate of your post-job lifestyle.

 This chart is powerful and serves many purposes.
 It: